 • Individual: Kopa Trophy: 2022, Golden Boy: 2022

 The teenage phenomenon Pedri has captivated the Nou Camp with his dribbling finesse and playmaking vision.
-Almost like a calm and composed combination of Iniesta and Messi in dribbling and vision, Pedri has quickly ascended as one of Barcelona's indispensable talents.
+In dribbling and vision, Pedri is almost like a calm and composed combination of Iniesta and Messi.
+Pedri has quickly ascended as one of Barcelona’s indispensable talents.
+The sky is the limit if he can stay injury-free.

 Trophies at Barcelona (so far)